hanfak/java-web-app-user-auth/README.md

 ## To do

 - User story 4
-	- Add redirect from login POST controller to mobile authentication controller
+	- Add redirect from login POST controller to mobile authentication page
 	- Create controller to for mobile authentication for GET form to input code and POST to check if code matches and redirect to welcome page
 	- Create class to handle code creation, to create randomised code
 	- Implement Zensend to send text containing code
+	- Create method to get user details from database (database manager class) to personalise welcome page after 2FA has been done.
-- Check passwords match up on registration form
+- Check password and password confirmation match up on registration form, create new field for password confirmation in register.jsp
-- Secure passwords in database, use a hashing technique like brcypt to securely store the passwords
+- Secure passwords in database, use a hashing technique like brcypt to securely store the hashed passwords, and able to decrypt when need to use
-- Use sessions to keep track of user and not able to login again
+- Use sessions to keep track of user and not able to login again, allow for logout
 - Use dependency injection in servlets/controllers for instantiating the model object and thus lower coupling
 - Adding tests and redoing program using TDD

 ## Issues and difficulties

-Using servlets was a new technology for implement a web app, this took some time to understand and know how to go about completing the task.
+Using servlets was a new technology for implementing a web app, this took some time to understand and know how to go about completing the task.
 I had several issues including:
 	- Use the wrong version of eclipse, which meant I could not see as  Tomcat an option
 	- Tomcat not linking to my servlets, solved by adding the correct library to build path
 	- sql not connecting, solved by storing jar file in project